ese450group8/Dashboard/README.md

+# Files for HealthKit Dashboard

+These are the html/css/js files used to create the web application for ESE Senior Design

-# Opening HTML/CSS files in your browser from Github
+# Opening and Testing html files in your browser

 1. Right-click the file from the repository (i.e. populationLevel.html) and hit "copy link address"
 2. Go to rawgit.com and paste the link address into the top bar